Yemen

 Yemeni Association of Certified Public Accountants (YACPA)

-YACPA is legally recognized as a mandatory membership professional association for Certified Public Accountants (CPAs) under Audit and Review of Accounts Law No. 26 of 1999, with the authority to (i) participate in drafting resolutions related to the profession; (ii) ensure members’ compliance with ethical, accounting, and auditing standards and cooperating with MIT to support investigation & disciplinary (I&D) processes; (iii) organize and monitor professional education and training; (iv) deliver continuing professional development (CPD); (v) administer Certified Public Accountant (CPA) examinations; (vi) maintain the CPA registry; and (vii) operate the QA review system under the Ministry of Industry and Trade’s (MIT) supervision.
+YACPA is legally recognized as a mandatory membership professional association for Certified Public Accountants (CPAs) under Audit and Review of Accounts Law No. 26 of 1999, with the authority to (i) participate in drafting resolutions related to the profession; (ii) ensure members’ compliance with ethical, accounting, and auditing standards and cooperate with MIT to support investigation & disciplinary (I&D) processes; (iii) organize and monitor professional education and training; (iv) deliver continuing professional development (CPD); (v) administer Certified Public Accountant (CPA) examinations; (vi) maintain the CPA registry; and (vii) operate the QA review system under the Ministry of Industry and Trade’s (MIT) supervision.

 Adoption of International Standards